-I was much afeared of monsters.
-My brother and sisters oft begged our mother for tales of horrid monsters.
+I was much afeared of horrid monsters.
+My brother and sisters oft begged our mother for tales of them.
 How I wished that they would not!

 Our mother told me tim’rous cats get nowt in this world.
 What we want, we must win, because none will offer it to us on a silver platter.

 Our mother had much business to attend to.
 When she was from home our nurse gave us suck and cleansed us.

 Our mother sayt that were proper.
 “Many great ladies,” sayt she, “have nurses to suckle and cleanse their brats. ’Tis fitting I should too.”

 Our nurse’s own kits had been made away with, or so our mother sayt.

 We all feared that we too would be made away with, but our mother sayt: No. We were under the protection of our late Earl of Southampton’s lady.

 I arrkst why the Earl was late in coming hisself to protect us.

 Our mother sayt that calling our Earl “late” was a matter of law.
 It meant he were dead, though in truth he were not.